 - a range anywhere from 1.24 to 4.3 miles

-If you ask us, this drone should cost around $599, since it’s a compromise between Spark and Mavic Pro.
-We’ll know availability and definite prices tomorrow, though, so stay tuned for updates!
+We believe this drone should come out to around $599, a compromise between the Spark and the Mavic Pro.
+We’ll know availability and definite prices tomorrow, so stay tuned for updates!